How Do I Fix the Master Boot Record (MBR)?

 You boot from something else.

-Specifically, you can boot from the System Repair Disc, a disk you create beforehand, when the operating system is running; or you can download the Windows Setup Disc for your version of Windows, which also has these tools.
+Specifically, you boot from a System Repair Disc (a disk you create beforehand, when the operating system is running), or you download the Windows Setup Disc for your version of Windows, which also has these tools.

-I’ll assume the setup disk, since that’s more common, and you can download it when you need it.
+I’ll assume the setup disk since that’s more common, and you can download it using a different computer if you need it.

 Running the repair